KontraCity/DuckDnsClient/README.md

 It's up to you how you install the client.
 It needs to run continuously and to have configuration file `/etc/duckdnsclient.conf`.
 For example, `DuckDnsClient` can be put in `/usr/local/bin` and `systemctl` service `/etc/systemd/system/duckdnsclient.service` can be created.
-Don't forget to generate configuration file with `./DuckDnsClient --generate-config`.
+Don't forget to generate configuration file with `./DuckDnsClient --generate`.

 ## DDNS update methods
 ### Automatic update